cockroachlabs/cockroachdb-runbook-template/system-overview/connection-management.md

 To handle this case efficiently and without disorderly connection termination, operators may utilize the following *mitigation techniques:*

 - Configure a connection max lifetime in the connection pool.
 This will force a periodic connection recycling, maintaining a reasonable connection balance.
-A `1 hour` may be a good starting point when fine tuning for specific application requirements.
-A lower value will allow a more vigorous connection balancing at the expense of a higher re-connect overhead which may adverse effects on the workload performance.
-In general, max connection life should not be less than `30 minutes`, yet some CockroachDB operators have is a low as `10 minutes`.
-This value selection should be coordinated with the [snapshot rebalancing rate](../routine-maintenance/change-rebalance-rate.md) setting (or rather measurements of the elapsed time to complete node data rebalancing for the given rate setting), so *connections* are rebalanced to new nodes reasonably promptly following a cluster expansion.
+A `30 minutes` may be a good starting point when fine tuning for specific application requirements.
+The range for the max connection lifetime is between 10 and 60 minutes.
+A lower value will allow a more vigorous connection balancing at the expense of a higher re-connect overhead.
+Less than 10 minutes may add a measurable re-connect overhead (particularly with TLS) with an adverse effects on the workload performance.
+Over 60 minutes may make connection rebalancing sluggish.
+- This value selection should be coordinated with the [snapshot rebalancing rate](../routine-maintenance/change-rebalance-rate.md) setting (or rather measurements of the elapsed time to complete node data rebalancing for the given rate setting), so *connections* are rebalanced to new nodes reasonably promptly following a cluster expansion.
 - Instead of effective, yet simplistic `roundrobin` load balancing algorithm, configure a method that is aware of the current number of server connections, such as [HAProxy](http://cbonte.github.io/haproxy-dconv/1.7/configuration.html#4-balance)'s  `leastconn`, that routs the new connections to nodes with the lowest number of connections.
 This mitigation technique is not commonly deployed and the potential side effects/scenarios are less studied/understood.
 This approach is viewed as riskier and requires extra operator's due diligence during QA cycles.